Chapter 6 : Thoughts Aren't Safe

 “I see.”
 Snape repeated as he sneered down his hook nose.
 He pulled out his wand and tapped it softly on the desk, and a folder full of parchment appeared.
 Snape opened it and took his time looking through it, leafing through each page with a look of distaste.
 “Well, Draco,” he said finally.
 “It says here that your grades have been suffering as of late.
 Your last Potions score was abysmal.
 Dreadful, Draco, really.
 I expected better of you.”
 His voice was cold.
 He folded his hands on the desk and leaned forward slightly, lowering his voice.
 “As your Headmaster, I cannot let your grades suffer so..."
 He took a breath, then looked Draco in the eye.
 "If anyone asks, tell them I am helping you with...Remedial Potions..."

-Okay, a huge thank you to everyone who read and reviewed my last chapter!
+Okay, thank you to everyone who read and reviewed my last chapter!
 Seriously, my heart does a little happy dance when I read your sweet words of praise and encouragement.
 You guys rock!
 And a huge thank you to a little life. at TDA, who created the chapter images for Summoned, Gryffindor's Sword, and this chapter, Thoughts Aren't Safe.

 Here's a few thoughts and questions for you now...